vsfarrar/seismic_wg1p6/README.md

 # Results Returned

+12 .csv files should be returned by the script:

 * `advantages_by_offering`
 	* parses out demographic variables into a set of "advantages", ranging from 1 - 4 advantages, and gives summary statistics for each advantages group